Nathan-Nesbitt/ICT-128/Lectures/Unit 2/Chapter 12 - Loops.md

     iterations we are going to be performing but we do know a condition that will stop the loop.

-- You'll often see this when you want to recieve infinite input from a user
+- You'll often see this when you want to receive infinite input from a user

 - An example of a while loop which counts from 0-9